Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 [comment]: <> (Link when available?)

   - *Bank account*
- Click the drop-down list to select the bank account which data must be imported.
+  Click the drop-down list to select the bank account where data must be imported from.

  - *Load registered* [x]
   Click this checkbox to activate the [SHOW REGISTERED] button.

   > [Info] This function is per default deactivated to reduce system overload and improve performance.
 This default setting can be changed in the *Settings* menu entry of the *Payment processing* module.

-  [comment]: <> (Add link when available?)
+  [comment]: <> (Add link when available)

   - *FY/month*
   Click the corresponding drop-down list to select the fiscal year and month of the data to be displayed.

   - [RETRIEVE/IMPORT]
   Click this button to display the *Retrieve bank data* window, see [Retrieve bank data](#retrieve-bank-data).

+[comment]: <> (RS FH needed.
+I did not manage to import bank data.)

   - [SHOW REGISTERED]
   Click this button to display all booked payments.

   - [SHOW HIDDEN]
   Click this button to display all hidden payments.

   - [QUICK SEARCH]
   Click this button to display the *QUICK SEARCH* context menu.
 Payments can be searched for using the following search criteria:

   - *Turnover*
   - *Contra account*